akki251/zevi-assignment/README.md

 # Shopping app with filters

-A app made with react, tailwind and zustand as state managment library
+An web-app made with react, tailwind and zustand as state managment library

-The application is composed of the following Features:
+The application compiles following Features:

 ## Features